Equity is not always the answer – TechCrunch

 Hello and welcome back to Equity, TechCrunch’s venture capital-focused podcast, where we unpack the numbers behind the headlines.

-This week was a fun combination of early-stage and late-stage news, with companies as young as seed-stage and as old as PE-worthy joining our list of topics.
+This week was a fun combination of early-stage and late-stage news, with companies as young as seed stage and as old as PE-worthy joining our list of topics.

 Danny and Alex were back on hand to chat once again.
 Just in case you missed it, they had some fun talking Tesla yesterday, and there are new Equity videos on YouTube.
 Enjoy!